LaunchCodeEducation/lchs/src/appendices/classrooms/replit-classroom.rst

 A repl.it classroom is used for:

 #.
 Organizing coding tasks,
 #.
-Completing and submitting ungraded, practice tasks,
+Completing and submitting practice tasks and assignments,
 #.
-Providing feedback for working or non-working code,
+Providing feedback for working or non-working code.
-#.
-Submitting assignments for a grade.

 .. admonition:: Tip